 Domestic Violence Solutions Treatment Education Program (DVSTEP)

 The DVSTEP team meets two times monthly for case reviews.
 These case reviews are designed to ensure a multi-disciplinary approach is being achieved for the defendant.
-The case reviews involve the program judge, a representative from the District Attorney’s Office, Public Defender’s Office, contracted counselors, the court’s clinician, the probation officer, and the program manager.
+The case reviews involve the program judge, a representative from the District Attorney’s Office, Law Office of the Public Defenders, contracted counselors, the court’s clinician, the probation officer, and the program manager.
 The program judge meets with each defendant monthly or more often if the phase requires.

-The DVSTEP incorporates a unique aspect into the program by allocating funding for treatment for the victims and children of the domestic violence offenders entering the program.
+The DVSTEP incorporates a unique aspect into the program by allocating funding for treatment for the victims and children of the domestic violence offenders participating in the program.

 The Honorable Rosemary Cosgrove-Aguilar presides over the DVSTEP program and interacts with each defendant per the phase requirement and in regard to their progress or graduated sanctions for non-compliance.
 Her team includes a bilingual probation officer/program manager and therapists from two contracted community agencies.